-Client-Centered Case Management Policy & Procedures Approved by AAA Board: 6/1/05 Revised and approved by AAA Board: 11/12/13, & 7/10/17 & ???
+Client-Centered Case Management Policy & Procedures

+Approved by AAA Board: 6/1/05

+Revised and approved by AAA Board: 11/12/13, & 7/10/17 & ???

-Purpose: To comply with the Area Agency on Aging of Dane County contract to provide a professional and confidential atmosphere offering culturally and linguistically appropriate clientcentered case management services to low-income older adults age 60 and over living in Dane County.
-(Low-income eligibility is defined in yearly contracts.)
+Purpose: To comply with the Area Agency on Aging of Dane County contract to provide professional and confidential client-centered case management services that are culturally and linguistically appropriate client centered case management services to financially eligible older adults age 60 and over living in Dane County.
+(Financial eligibility is defined in yearly contracts.)

-Program Goal: The goal of the client-centered case management program is to provide low-income older adults in Dane County the support they need to achieve and maintain optimum independence in their community through the assessment of need and the coordination and monitoring of community-based services.
+Program Goal: The goal of the client-centered case management program is to provide financially eligible older adults in Dane County the support they need to achieve and maintain optimum independence in their community through the assessment of need and the coordination and monitoring of community-based services.